niranois13/careConnect/README.md

 ```
 ````

-To test the API connection:
+To test the API and DB connection:

 ```
 curl http://localhost:3000/health